 Breast cancer is one of the most common cancers in Indian women.
 The incidence of breast cancer has increased exponentially over the past decade.
 Earlier, the incidence was higher in developed countries but now, the numbers are increasing in India as well.
 According to a study published in the International Journal of Innovative Research in Computer and Communication Engineering, it is estimated that 1 in 28 Indian women is likely to develop breast cancer and the numbers might double by 2030.
 This alarming increase might be attributed partially to our unhealthy lifestyle and increased exposure to stress.
-Although a healthy lifestyle can help in reducing the risk of getting breast cancer, the silver lining is that if detected early, breast cancer can be treated effectively.
+Although a healthy lifestyle can help in reducing the risk of getting breast cancer and improving your breast health, the silver lining is that if detected early, breast cancer can be treated effectively.

 Ways To Detect And Prevent Breast Cancer

 Most people believe that genes play a key role in putting a woman at risk of breast cancer and hence, it cannot be prevented.
-But in reality, in only 5-10% of the cases of breast cancer the main risk factor is genetic predisposition.
+But in reality, in only 5-10% of the cases of breast cancer, the main risk factor is genetic predisposition.
 In the remaining 90% of the cases, which are known to be sporadic breast cancers, the identified risk factors can be managed.
 These include lifestyle factors, environmental factors or reproductive factors, which would primarily be due to hormonal problems.